Kaelen-Tay-Kai-Gen/2D-Project-Team-6-APP/README.md

 Front-End code for the Genie UI is stored in the [app.jl](https://github.com/Kaelen-Tay-Kai-Gen/2D-Project-Team-6-APP/blob/main/OPTIFLEX%20Genie%20App/app.jl) file.
 Back-End code is stored in the [Backend_Optimizer.jl](https://github.com/Kaelen-Tay-Kai-Gen/2D-Project-Team-6-APP/tree/main/OPTIFLEX%20Genie%20App/lib) file within the `lib` folder.
 Templates for upload CSVs and sample upload/download files are also stored within `lib`. **Do not delete these files!**

+(Note that clicking the `Clear All` button does not delete the sample files.)

 ## LP formulation

 Specific definitions of all Variables and cost parameters may be found [here](https://docs.google.com/document/d/1MLJF5VuhOFrI6JguJtWFDWgfCjEkQjxdbmZNGW0y3ug/edit?usp=sharing).